pgoutam/IV-Sensitivity/README.md

 # IV-Sensitivity
-Sensitivity analysis for instrumental variables models.
+This repo provides R implementations of some of the methods of sensitivity analysis for instrumental variables (IV) models developed in Conley et al. (2012).